 This project will start the machine!

 This will be achieved through regular high quality cultural events, which are offering well needed alternative visions and impulses for the growing civil society in Cameroon.
 A special focus is given to the inclusive and decentral approach of the project, especially regarding possibilites to offer an equal exchange to cultural actors all over Cameroon from “rural” zones to “urban” zones and vice versa.
-Ten art productions are selected to tour in different cities in Cameroon.
-The specially designed digital platform will be fed with content (including a mapping and presentation of cultural infrastructures and an event calendar), in cooperation with the wider Cameroonian cultural sector.
+Ten art productions are selected to tour in different cities and regions in Cameroon.
+The specially designed digital platform is fed with content (including a mapping and presentation of cultural infrastructures and an event calendar), in cooperation with the wider Cameroonian cultural sector.
 This platform is the main communication hub of the project.

-After being shortlisted in July 2021, the project partners worked on their project proposal, carried out a mapping of cultural operators in six regions and sub regions of the country, and launched a call for proposals for service providers to design the digital platform which will be launched beginning of this year.
+After being shortlisted in July 2021, the project partners worked on their project proposal, carried out a mapping of cultural operators in six regions and sub regions of the country, and launched a call for proposals for service providers to design the digital platform that presents the activities of the network.

 Early June 2022, the network's activities, the ten selected cultural spaces as well as the ten participating touring artists were presented.
 This was also the moment where the cultural spaces and the selected artists were matched and subsequently, worked together to plan touring dates.
 The launch event also included workshops on amongst other things event management, risk prevention and communication strategies; a programme that will continue throughout the tours.